Skip to content

 Example: No options provided

 This example of the command's default behavior provides a guided flow just for fields identified in the dataset.
 In this example .fides/dataset.yml is the dataset being labeled.
 All provided labels will be written in place to the same file when the shell is complete.
-Provide data category labels as a comma separated list from the Fides Taxonomy.
+Provide data category labels as a comma separated list from the Fides Taxonomy (opens in a new tab).

 $ fides annotate dataset .fides/dataset.yml